idomand/stock-exchange-second-version/README.md

 ### to run on your own computer

-After cloning the repo run
+After cloning the repo,

+open the terminal and run
 ```bash
 npm install
 ```